junxit/us-congress-bills-113/metadata.md

 - 2014-04-09 — Introduced in House
 - 2014-04-09 — Introduced in House
 - 2014-04-09 — Referred to the House Committee on Armed Services.
+- 2014-04-28 — Referred to the Subcommittee on Intelligence, Emerging Threats & Capabilities.
+- 2014-04-28 — Referred to the Subcommittee on Military Personnel.
+- 2014-04-28 — Referred to the Subcommittee on Readiness.
+- 2014-04-28 — Referred to the Subcommittee on Seapower and Projection Forces.
+- 2014-04-28 — Referred to the Subcommittee on Strategic Forces.
+- 2014-04-28 — Referred to the Subcommittee on Tactical Air and Land Forces.
+- 2014-04-30 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-04-30 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2014-04-30 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2014-04-30 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2014-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-05-01 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-05-01 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2014-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-05-07 — Committee Consideration and Mark-up Session Held.
+- 2014-05-08 — Committee Consideration and Mark-up Session Held.
+- 2014-05-08 — Ordered to be Reported (Amended) by the Yeas and Nays: 61 - 0.
+- 2014-05-13 — Placed on the Union Calendar, Calendar No. 329.
+- 2014-05-13 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+113-446.
+- 2014-05-13 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+113-446.